madx/madx.me/content/index.md

 I'm a developer working at [Wyplay][wyplay] where I build Web-based user interfaces for set-top-boxes and connected TVs.

-I'm also a member of [Putain de Code][pbang], a French group of hackers promoting best practices and teaching to develop better in the langue de Molière.
+I'm a former member of [Putain de Code][pbang], a French group of web hackers promoting best practices and teaching to develop better in the langue de Molière.